david-fried/Investigating_Employee_Data/README.md

 # Investigating Employee Data

 ## Overview
-Created a database in PostgreSQL that included six tables of employee information (names, salaries, titles, etc.).
+Created a database in PostgreSQL that includes six tables of employee information (names, salaries, titles, etc.).
 Performed SQL queries in PostgreSQL, and then created histogram of employee salaries as well as a bar chart of employee salaries by title with Jupyter Notebook using SQLAlchemy and Pandas.

 ### Created a Database
 Created an employee database in PostgreSQL containing six tables.
 Created tables using code contained in the file, create_tables.sql.
 Imposed constraints such as specifying columns not to accept null values.
 Information for each table was imported from a CSV file (CSV data not included).
 The following ERD diagram shows table relationships, data types, primary keys, and foreign keys.